Spacehog: Arckid

 Antony, Royston, and Christian Langdon then pooled their resources to form Arckid.
 By June 2006, they had recorded eight songs with Bryce Goggin at Trout Studios in Brooklyn.
-Jonny Cragg, now sporting a moustache, joined The Twenty-Twos as their drummer post-Spacehog, but has since rejoined the Langdon brothers in Arckid.
+Jonny Cragg joined The Twenty-Twos as their drummer post-Spacehog, but has since rejoined the Langdon brothers in Arckid.

 At the end of November 2006, Antony Langdon left Arckid on good terms and had devised an alter ego known as "Louis Arogant".
 This project was near completion as a record entitled Victoria: an homage to Langdon's love for his wife, the director Victoria Clay de Mendoza.
-The album was intended to release at end of 2007, but was never released.
+The album was intended to release at the end of 2007 but was never released.
 He also continued in the production of his television work.
 Also in the works was an album by Antony Langdon and Joaquin Phoenix.
-The project was called This Lady is a Tramp and was being mixed by Paul McKenna with help from Creation Records founder Alan McGee and the Charlatans’ Tim Burgess.
+The project was called This Lady Is a Tramp and was being mixed by Paul McKenna with help from Creation Records founder Alan McGee and the Charlatans’ Tim Burgess.

 Antony Langdon was briefly replaced in Arckid by Your Vegas guitarist Mat Steel, who subsequently left Arckid after they shot their first video to rejoin Your Vegas.
 Pete Denton of Cube and Kid Symphony fame joined Arckid for a short period of time.
 Richard Steel accompanied the three members of Arckid on stage during the Hilfiger Sessions NY and the 2007 Lollapalooza gigs.

 Reunion

 In July 2008, Spacehog reunited to play two shows, the first at the Viper Room and the second at Troubador.
 Drummer Jonny Cragg posted on the Arckid MySpace page that Spacehog would be reuniting and would begin work on a new record.
 In July 2009, Spacehog reunited at Spaceland in Los Angeles.
+In March 2025, Spacehog announced it was reforming for a US tour with fellow Brits EMF.

 I'm Still Here

 In 2010, Spacehog guitarist Antony Langdon gained notoriety for his role in the controversial mockumentary I'm Still Here, starring Joaquin Phoenix.
 Langdon, who was one of Phoenix's assistants as well as a musical partner, staged a falling-out with the actor during the documentary's filming and is shown defecating on the troubled actor in retaliation for an earlier argument.
 In an earlier part of the film, there is a similarly shocking scene involving Langdon getting out of the shower.

 Langdon's time in Spacehog is not mentioned in the film, but a clip of the band performing on television is shown.
 Royston Langdon is also credited for one of the film's songs.

-The film's cinematographer, Magdalena Gorka, sued director Casey Affleck for multiple complaints.
+The film's cinematographer, Magdalena Górka, sued director Casey Affleck for multiple complaints.
 She alleged Antony Langdon, who worked as the camera assistant, was one of the crew members who subjected her to "routine instances" of sexual harassment.